Middle ear (otitis media) infections are very common in young children. They include:

 Deciding When Antibiotics Should Be Prescribed

-Pain relievers such as ibuprofen or acetaminophen are the main drug treatments used for ear infections (see Home Remedies section of this report.)
+Pain relievers such as ibuprofen or acetaminophen are the main drug treatments used for ear infections.
 Doctors want to avoid prescribing antibiotics unless they are absolutely needed.
-Your child’s doctor may recommend watchful waiting for the first 48 – 72 hours after symptoms appear, to see if ear pain and other symptoms resolve on their own.
+Your child's doctor may recommend watchful waiting for the first 48 to 72 hours after symptoms appear, to see if ear pain and other symptoms resolve on their own.

 The latest guidelines from the American Academy of Pediatrics recommend antibiotics for the following otherwise healthy children who have acute otitis media: